-We have previously audited the Authority's June 30, 2017 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated November 27, 2017.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2017 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+The financial statements of the Authority as of June 30, 2018, were audited by other auditors whose report dated October 25, 2018, expressed an adverse opinion on U.S. generally accepted accounting principles and an unmodified opinion on the regulatory basis of accounting.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2018 is consistent, in all material respects, with the audited financial statements from which it has been derived.